-2.312.34 The physical topography and available data reveal three clearly distinguishable spatial areas in Pendle.

-2.322.35 Almost two-thirds of the borough's population live in Tthe M65 Corridor.
-Situated in the south-west of the borough it contains the contiguous settlements of Brierfield, Nelson, Barrowford and Colne, which are characterised by.

-- Almost two thirds of the borough's population live here. - High density of development, with ILarge residential areas formed of high-density terraced properties. - High levels of deprivation and obesity within the inner urban areas. - Low levels of economic viability. - Focus for service sector employment, with a large number of employment opportunities in accessible locations.

-2.332.36 To the north rural West Craven is largely rural in character:

-- Largely rural in character, with The population is focussed in the small towns of Barnoldswick and Earby. - BalancedThe mix of residential properties is well-balanced. - Lateral Connectivity with the M65 Corridor. - Lower ILevels of deprivation and obesity are lower. - High concentration of sSkilled employment in concentrated in the aerospace sector.
+- 2.34 The physical topography and available data reveal three clearly distinguishable spatial areas in Pendle. - 2.35 Almost two-thirds of the borough's population live in the M65 Corridor.
+Situated in the south-west of the borough it contains the contiguous settlements of Brierfield, Nelson, Barrowford and Colne, which are characterised by. - Large residential areas formed of high-density terraced properties. - High levels of deprivation and obesity within the inner urban areas. - Low levels of economic viability. - Focus for service sector employment, with a large number of employment opportunities in accessible locations. - 2.36 To the north rural West Craven is largely rural in character: - The population is focussed in the small towns of Barnoldswick and Earby. - The mix of residential properties is well-balanced. - There is limited connectivity with the M65 Corridor. - Levels of deprivation and obesity are lower. - Skilled employment in concentrated in the aerospace sector. - 2.37 Between these two areas is an extensive tract of open countryside (Rural Pendle) containing numerous villages and hamlets. - Highly-desirable small, isolated settlements with little or no service provision form part of the hinterlands for Nelson and Colne, but some have strong linkages with centres of population outside the borough e.g. Burnley, Clitheroe and Skipton. - Relatively poor transport connections but improving connectivity due to advances in broadband. - Very low levels of deprivation and obesity.

-&lt;sup>12 The Skipton East Lancs.
-Rail Action Partnership

-&lt;sup>13 Local Broadband Information: https://labs.thinkbroadband.com/local/pendle,E14000875
+11 Local Broadband Information: https://labs.thinkbroadband.com/local/pendle,E14000875